Medical expert of the article

 Treatment of exogenous allergic alveolitis

-Obligatory is the elimination regime (cessation of contact with the allergen).
-In the acute phase, glucocorticoids are prescribed, for example prednisolone up to 2 mg / kg per day orally.
-Reduce the dose should be gradually from the beginning of the positive dynamics of the clinical picture (reduction of dyspnea, cough, normalization of FVD).
-Then a maintenance dose of prednisolone 5 mg per day for 2-3 months is prescribed.
-Option: pulse therapy with methylprednisolone 10-30 mg / kg (up to 1 g) 1-3 days, once a month for 3-4 months.
+An elimination regimen (stopping contact with the allergen) is mandatory.
+In the acute phase, glucocorticoids are prescribed, for example, prednisolone up to 2 mg / kg per day orally.
+The dose should be reduced gradually from the onset of positive dynamics of the clinical picture (reduction of dyspnea, cough, normalization of FVD indicators).
+Then a maintenance dose of prednisolone 5 mg per day is prescribed for 2-3 months.
+Option of choice: pulse therapy with methylprednisolone 10-30 mg / kg (up to 1 g) 1-3 days, 1 time per month for 3-4 months.

 Treatment of exogenous allergic alveolitis

-The acute phase of exogenous allergic alveolitis shows a favorable prognosis when contact with allergens is stopped and timely adequate treatment.
-When the disease progresses to the chronic stage, the prognosis becomes quite serious.
-Even after cessation of contact with the allergen, the progression of the disease continues and is not amenable to therapy.
-The situation is aggravated with the development of the pulmonary heart.
+The acute phase of exogenous allergic alveolitis has a favorable prognosis when contact with allergens is stopped and adequate treatment is given in a timely manner.
+When the disease becomes chronic, the prognosis becomes quite serious.
+Even after contact with the allergen has stopped, the disease continues to progress and is difficult to treat.
+The situation worsens with the development of pulmonary heart disease.

 What's bothering you?